Having a baby usually brings a range of emotions that can include extreme highs and lows.

 - No motivation

 - Thoughts of harming yourself or your baby

-If you experience any of these symptoms, or if your partner or another family member notices them, you should seek help from your health care provider.
-It is important to know that postpartum depression is not a mother’s fault or a measure of one’s parenting ability; it is caused by a chemical imbalance in the brain.
+If you or your support person experience any of these symptoms, you should seek help from your health care provider.
+It’s important to know that postpartum depression is not a mother’s fault or a measure of one’s parenting ability; it is caused by a chemical imbalance in the brain.

 Postpartum depression is very treatable.
-But it usually does not go away on its own.
-Treatment usually includes therapy, a wellness plan, and, when needed, medication.
+However, it typically does not go away on its own.
+Treatment may include talk therapy, support, a wellness plan, and possibly medication.

-If you have any questions or concerns, please contact your health care provider.
+If you have questions or concerns, please contact your health care provider.

 - Postpartum mental health: Caring for moms in-house